Meghan Markle Reportedly Overdue, May Need To Be Induced To Welcome Royal Baby

-Meghan Markle is allegedly past her due date, and the Duchess could have to be induced to welcome the Royal Baby with her husband, Prince Harry.
+Meghan Markle is allegedly past her due date, and the duchess could have to be induced to welcome the royal baby with her husband, Prince Harry.

-According to The Daily Beast, Meghan Markle is said to be overdue, and she may need to have her labor started at the hospital unless the Royal Baby decides to make its grand entrance into the world sometime in the next 48 hours.
+According to The Daily Beast, Meghan Markle is said to be overdue, and she may need to have her labor induced at the hospital unless the royal baby decides to make its grand entrance into the world sometime in the next 48 hours.

 An induced labor would reportedly rule out the scenario of a home birth that the Duchess of Sussex allegedly hoped for.

-Radar Online reports that Meghan’s pregnancy is considered a geriatric pregnancy since the Duchess is 37-years-old.
+Radar Online reports that Meghan’s pregnancy is considered a geriatric pregnancy since the duchess is 37-years-old.
 Markle is said to be attempting to stay calm, but she is allegedly worried about the possible complications with the birth.

 “Meghan is nervous about complications such as an emergency c-section and doesn’t want the pressure of having to look immaculate on the hospital steps just hours later.
 Like any anxious first-time mum, she’s worried about the birth itself,” an insider revealed.